nokhodian/techNews/README.md

-<b>Technology NEWS on Saturday, April 24th, 2021</b> 📡📡📡
+<b>Technology NEWS on Sunday, April 25th, 2021</b> 📡📡📡

-👉Ferrari is the new maximum of twelve cylinders in the atmosphere❗️<a href='https://techblock.club/?p=11478'> link</a>
+👉Resident Evil Village Includes Funny Resident Evil 4 Reference❗️<a href='https://techblock.club/?p=11498'> link</a>

-👉🏽Humble Bundle to cap how much money from each purchase goes to charity❗️<a href='https://techblock.club/?p=11480'> link</a>
+👉🏽Where to buy the Xbox Series X and S: Restocks Walmart, Amazon, Best Buy, Target, Microsoft and more❗️<a href='https://techblock.club/?p=11500'> link</a>

-👉🏿Microsoft fixing Windows 10 gaming issue caused by update KB5000842 using “Known Issue Rollback”❗️<a href='https://techblock.club/?p=11482'> link</a>
+👉🏿Mother's Day Gift Ideas for Our Tech and Gaming Moms!❗️<a href='https://techblock.club/?p=11502'> link</a>

-👉Where to buy the Xbox Series X and S: Restock updates at Walmart, Best Buy, Target, Microsoft and more❗️<a href='https://techblock.club/?p=11484'> link</a>
+👉With Judgment Out for New Consoles, Sega Is Teasing a May 7 Announcement With a Countdown❗️<a href='https://techblock.club/?p=11504'> link</a>

-👉🏽Assassin's Creed DLC details leak for Wrath of the Druids❗️<a href='https://techblock.club/?p=11486'> link</a>
+👉🏽Humble Bundle Will Begin To Cap Charity Donations Next Month❗️<a href='https://techblock.club/?p=11506'> link</a>

-👉🏿Apple iOS 14.5: Dazzling New iPhone Upgrade Reveals Secrets In Final Beta❗️<a href='https://techblock.club/?p=11488'> link</a>
+👉🏿Call Of Duty: Warzone Bug Reveals Gross Alien Weapon Skin❗️<a href='https://techblock.club/?p=11508'> link</a>

-👉The Switch Pro will force Nintendo to make tough decisions about gaming's future❗️<a href='https://techblock.club/?p=11490'> link</a>
+👉If You Want An AirTag Soon, It's Probably Best To Skip Engraving❗️<a href='https://techblock.club/?p=11510'> link</a>

-👉🏽AMD's Radeon RX 6800/6900 Coming to Apple's Macs: Supported by MacOS 11.4❗️<a href='https://techblock.club/?p=11492'> link</a>
+👉🏽Nintendo Switch Is Now The Sixth Best-Selling Video Game System In Japan❗️<a href='https://techblock.club/?p=11512'> link</a>

-👉🏿Where to buy a PS5: Everything you need to know to purchase Sony's new console❗️<a href='https://techblock.club/?p=11494'> link</a>
+👉🏿Is Naraka: Bladepoint free to play?❗️<a href='https://techblock.club/?p=11514'> link</a>